chen7david/entix-api/docs/api-documentation.md

 ### 4. Registering Zod Schemas with the OpenAPI Registry

-We generate a fresh `OpenAPIRegistry()` in our application bootstrap (in `AppService`) and then explicitly wire up each Zod schema using modular registration helpers defined alongside the DTO files.
+We generate a fresh `OpenAPIRegistry()` within the `OpenApiService` and then explicitly wire up each Zod schema using modular registration helpers defined alongside the DTO files.
 This pattern ensures clarity, modularity, and testability.

 **Per-Domain Registration Helpers**